Research

 The Innsbruck Doctoral College “Gender and Gender Relations in Transformation” (IDC Gender) investigates transformations of gender and gender relations in their historical, spatial and reciprocal relationships, conditions and effects.

-The research is built upon intersectional critical gender studies that bring feminist theory, queer studies, trans* studies, de-, post and anti-colonial studies, Black studies, migration studies and disability studies into dialogue.
-The IDC Gender defines gender as social and historical construct that structures institutions, politics and agency and provides an interdisciplinary platform for analyzing the complex interplay between gender, power and social inequality as well as for analyzing practices of negotiating and subverting gender regimes.
+The Doctoral College is grounded in intersectional critical gender studies.
+It is a space for PhD candidates where they can engage in dialogue between queer studies, trans* studies, postcolonial studies, disability studies and feminist theories.
+The IDC Gender defines gender as a social and historical construct that structures institutions, politics, and action, and offers an interdisciplinary platform for analyzing the complex interplay of gender, power, and social inequality, as well as for analyzing practices of negotiating and subverting gender regimes.

 From both historical and contemporary perspectives, the IDC Gender focusses on the following themes: